Inedo/inedo-docs/ProGet/installation/installation-guide/load-balanced.md

         - Use validation method SHA1 and Auto Encryption method
         - Deselect any check boxes and click Generate Keys and Apply on the right panel; this will update the web.config with a machine key

-## Configure ProGet to Enable Load Balancing
+### Configure ProGet to Enable Load Balancing {#upgrading data-title="Upgrading HA/LB Installations"}

 On the ProGet Administration page, visit the "Configure Load Balancing" page, and click Enable.

-## Configure ProGet Service Node
+### Configure ProGet Service Node

 Visit the [Service Node Manual Install Instructions](/docs/proget/installation/installation-guide/manual#service) to install a service node.

 For HA installations, it is recommended to install service nodes on separate machines from the web nodes, but there is no technical restriction on installing a web and service node on the same machine.

-## Configure the Inedo Service Messenger
+### Configure the Inedo Service Messenger

 The service messenenger is a component of ProGet that enables simple communications between web and service nodes.
 By default it uses a named pipe, but in a load-balanced configuration it needs to be configured to use TCP instead.
 The messenger is optional, but certain parts of ProGet's web interface may be slightly degraded without it.
 See the documentation on the [Service Messenger](/docs/proget/installation/installation-guide/service-messenger) for more information.

-## Upgrading a Load Balanced ProGet Installation
+## Upgrading a Load Balanced ProGet Installation {#upgrading data-title="Upgrading HA/LB Installations"}

 To upgrade an existing HA/LB installation, follow the [Upgrading a Manual Install Instructions](/docs/proget/installation/installation-guide/manual#upgrade) for each web and service node.
+Note that you'll only need to perform the database update steps one time.